SQLDBAWithABeard/blogrobsewell/content/post/2016-09-24-powershell-pester-and-ola-hallengrens-maintenance-solution.md

 ```
 and a similar thing for the files in the folders although this caused me some more issues with performance.
 I first used Get-ChildItem but in folders where a log backup is running every 15 minutes it soon became very slow.
 So I then decided to compare the create time of the folder with the last write time which was significantly quicker for directories with a number of files but then fell down when there was a single file in the directory so if the times match I revert back to `Get-ChildItem`.

 If anyone has a better more performant option I would be interested in knowing.
+I used Øyvind Kallstad PowerShell Conference session Chasing the seconds [Slides](https://github.com/psconfeu/2016/tree/master/%C3%98yvind%20Kallstad) and Video

+ {{< youtube erwAsXZnQ58 >}}

-I used Øyvind Kallstad PowerShell Conference session Chasing the seconds [Slides](https://github.com/psconfeu/2016/tree/master/%C3%98yvind%20Kallstad) and [Video](https://www.youtube.com/watch?v=erwAsXZnQ58) and tried the methods in there with [Measure-Command](https://technet.microsoft.com/en-us/library/hh849910.aspx) but this was the best I came up with
+and tried the methods in there with [Measure-Command](https://technet.microsoft.com/en-us/library/hh849910.aspx) but this was the best I came up with
 ```
 If($CheckForBackups -eq $true)
 {